 Related Reading: How to Make DIY Digestifs for After Dinner

 Whatever your heritage, if you’re a seafood lover, consider serving some on your holiday table this year.
 We have seven suggestions below (plus a bonus Italian dessert), but feel free to pick and choose—and add as many extra fishes as you please!
 The holidays are all about joyful abundance and generosity, after all.

-As they say in Italy, Buon natale, and mangia, mangia!
+As they say in Italy (or at least in the movies), Buon natale, and mangia, mangia!

 This particular recipe may have a more Gallic accent, but the idea is the same: plenty of fresh seafood in a light tomato broth.
 Add whatever fish and shellfish looks best at the market, and play around with the seasonings if you want a more Italian profile (more lemon and garlic, and skip the aioli).
 Get our Fish Stew recipe.